skip to content »

 Minimum Requirements

-If you intend to use the Evolutionary Trace Server and viewer as part of a published work, please cite the following papers:
+If you intend to use the Evolutionary Trace Server and Viewer as part of a published work, cite the following papers:

 • Morgan, D.H., D.M.
 Kristensen, D. Mittleman, and O. Lichtarge.
 ET Viewer: An Application for Predicting and Visualizing Functional Sites in Protein Structures.
 Bioinformatics.
 2006 Aug 15;22(16):2049-50.
 Epub 2006 Jun 29.